Afrakan Storytelling Established 2010

 Come and Experience the Afrakan Storytelling culture at its finest!!!

-2. Purchase Magic Nne Agwu Ticket for the retreat - add to basket
+Choose Nne Agwu 5 day pass - add to basket

 Our first storytelling celebration was a few hours in the woods listening to stories, walking, chanting and celebrating.
 After that our people ask for more.
 We then did a 12 hours storytelling celebration around the fire under the stars until the dawn chorus announced it was time to wind down and prepare to re-enter the matrix.
 There were the brave few requested a weekend event.
 The seeds for a weekend were sown and we have been nurturing them to keep the vision of an Afrakan village on the landscape of Britain alive and kicking.
 It is such a beautiful and unique expression in the diaspora we have had to worker harder than most enterprises to keep going.